 In order to assess quality of care, it is necessary to obtain reliable data on the patients and populations served as well as on care processes and outcomes.
-Patient records, whether recorded on paper, digitally or in any other way, must be created written and preserved with care and, with attention to confidentiality requirements in accordance with the <a href="https://www.wma.eu/wma.eu/wma.eu/wma.eu/wma.eu/wma.eu/wma.eu/wma.eu/wma.eu/wma.eu/ma.eu/wma.eu/wma.eu/m
+Patient records, whether recorded on paper, digitally or in any other way, must be created written and preserved with care and, with attention to confidentiality requirements in accordance with the WMA Declaration of Taipei.
+Procedures, decisions and other matters connected with patients should be recorded in a format that will allow information for measuring specific standards to be available on a timely basis when needed.